DreamRepo/AltarDocker/DEPLOY.md

 # AltarDocker — Deployment Guide

-Complete guide for deploying MongoDB and MinIO infrastructure for Sacred experiment tracking.
+Complete guide for deploying the Altar infrastructure stack for Sacred experiment tracking.

 **Services included:**
 - MongoDB for experiment metadata
+- AltarExtractor for browsing and filtering Sacred experiments
-- MinIO for S3-compatible object storage
+- MinIO for S3-compatible object storage *(optional)*

-> **Note:** Omniboard is managed by [AltarViewer](../AltarViewer), AltarExtractor is [deployed separately](../AltarExtractor).
+> **Note:** Omniboard is managed by [AltarViewer](../AltarViewer).

+### About MinIO

+MinIO is **optional** and **not recommended for local-only deployments**.
+When running everything locally, storing raw data directly on disk is simpler and faster.

+**When to enable MinIO:**
+- You plan to host raw data on a **shared server** accessible by multiple machines
+- You are deploying the solution on a **remote server** where S3-compatible storage is needed
+- You want to prepare for a future migration to cloud or shared infrastructure

 ---